Bit-Quill/amazon-neptune-for-graphql/doc/routesExample.md

 `neptune-for-graphql --input-graphdb-schema-neptune-endpoint `<*your-neptune-database-endpoint:port*>` --create-update-aws-pipeline --create-update-aws-pipeline-name AriRoutesExample`

-The command will log during the execution the graph database schema it finds, the files it creates and the AWS resouces it creates or modifies.
+The command will log during the execution the graph database schema it finds, the files it creates and the AWS resources it creates or modifies.
 If you ever want to run the command logging only errors use the `--quiet` CLI option.

 ![Running](https://github.com/aws/amazon-neptune-for-graphql/blob/main/doc/images/utilityRunning.gif)